Barcelona Tickets

 • Standard tickets include rooftop access, the attic exhibition, courtyards, the historic apartment, and an audio guide in 11 languages.

-• The Casa Batlló combo has 3 variants: Blue includes timed entry to both houses, audio guides, and access to the Gaudí Cube.
+• The Casa Batlló combo has 3 options: Blue includes timed entry to both houses, audio guides, and access to the Gaudí Cube.
 Silver upgrades add access to Casa Batlló’s Dragon Roof, while Gold tickets include premium extras like the private Batlló residence, Gaudí Dome, AR tablet, and concierge service.

 • The night tour includes guided commentary, rooftop projections, and cava.